webgme/webgme-engine/config/README.md

 - `config.mailer.user = 'none'`
  - The username of the account that should be used to access the SMTP server.
 - `config.mailer.pwd = 'none'`
  - The password of the account that should be used to access the SMTP server.
 This information as well as all other sensitive SMTP server configuration cannot be accesssed from the client side.
+- `config.mailer.sendPasswordReset = false`
+ - If used, the reset request on the REST API will send an e-mail to the user and not respond with the resetHash.

 ##### mongo
 - `config.mongo.uri = 'mongodb://127.0.0.1:27017/multi'`